-Committee members shall be appointed for two (2) years, and may serve unlimited terms.
-Members from Regions I, III, V, VII, and IX shall be appointed in the odd numbered years and members from Regions II, IV, VI, VIII, and X shall be appointed in the even numbered years.
-The number of committee members shall be determined by the chair, is not limited and may include multiple members from a state or member agency, where appropriate to the business of the committee.
+Committee members shall be nominated by their state administrators and confirmed by the Committee Chair.
+Committee members shall be reviewed by their state administrator every two (2) years and may serve unlimited terms.
+The number of committee members shall be determined by the Committee Chair, is not limited and may include multiple members from a state or member agency, where appropriate to the business of the committee.

 Quorum shall follow the requirements of Article 2, Section 5 and voting shall follow the requirements of Article 2, Section 6.

 Committee chairs and vice-chairs shall be appointed for one (1) year, with the vice-chair ascending to chair.
 It is preferable that the chair and vice-chair shall be administrators or deputy administrators of member agencies.
 Chairs may not serve successive terms as the chair without Board Chair approval.